Britain seals deal to regulate scandal-hungry press

 Separately on Monday, in the latest round of civil claims brought by the victims, a member of parliament accepted "very substantial" damages from Rupert Murdoch's The Sun newspaper after its employees accessed her stolen mobile phone.

-Cameron ordered the inquiry into newspapers' behaviour after Murdoch's now-defunct News of the World admitted widespread hacking into phone messages to generate salacious stories.
+Cameron ordered the inquiry into newspapers' behavior after Murdoch's now-defunct News of the World admitted widespread hacking into phone messages to generate salacious stories.

 Police investigating the scandal arrested four current and former journalists from the rival Mirror Group Newspapers last week.
 Tens of people from Murdoch's tabloids have been arrested for hacking voice messages and for conspiring to make payments to public officials.